-Tamoxifen can be used to reduce the risk of breast cancer in women with an increased risk, whether or not they have gone through menopause.
+Tamoxifen can be used to reduce the chance of developing breast cancer in women with an increased lifetime risk, whether or not they have gone through menopause.
 The best age to start taking Tamoxifen is not known.
-It will be vary between women depending on their level of risk.
-All of the research studies using Tamoxifen started from 35 years of age, or older.
+It will vary between women depending on their level of risk.
+For most women the chance of developing breast cancer, and therefore the benefit of Tamoxifen, will be low before the age of 35.
+All the research studies using Tamoxifen started from 35 years of age, or older.